pfarrell/dotfiles/README.md

 Although, this should be in motion, as reflected by the dirs in the repo... which is the whole point, after all :).
 # idea
-This project manages all of your resource and environment files to split into directories with files that contain what you need to build the env for that particular tool/env.
+This project manages all of your resource and environment files.
+Projects (of your choosing) store their files in directories.
+For instance, check out the vim directory.
+It contains my .vimrc and .vim directory.

 The benefit is, all your environments are under source control and are split into modular deploys.
 Adding a new environment is as simple as adding a new directory and putting the appropriate files in there.